fenchurch/TimeLapse/README.md

-# H1
-TimeLapse
-# H6
+#TimeLapse
-Sequentially grab images from mjpeg stream
+######Sequentially grab images from mjpeg stream
 ---
+1. Pull Images from
+2. Label them sequentially, either by id, or by date.
+Not sure yet.
+3. Daily/Weekly/Monthly compilation into Video or zip of jpegs